juju/docs/src/en/charms-destroy.md

 removed application will not go away.
 See the 'Caveats' section below for how to manage applications stuck in a dying state.

+If dynamic storage is in use, the storage will, by default, be detached and left alive in the model.
+However, the `--destroy-storage` option can be used to instruct Juju to destroy the storage once detached.
+See [Using Juju Storage][charms-storage] for details on dynamic storage.

 ## Removing units